sampoves/parking-in-helsinki-region/README.md

 Features scrapped during development
 * 280319 infobox cookie will not trigger from infobutton or x button.
 Only the red button at the bottom of introduction
 * 020419 findIntersection() function and streamlined zip code area name fetch in layerClickHandler()
+* 040419 discontinue use of sessionid, track ip instead